Beyond Badge Scans: How Smart Sales Teams Extract Real Value from Events

 Signal theory is standard practice in sales and marketing.

-Events offer the richest opportunity to capture buyer intent and convert that into pipeline and revenue.
+Events offer the richest opportunity to capture buyer intent.

-Lead-Generation Thinking is a relic of dated event marketing practices.
+Lead-Generation Thinking is a relic of dated event marketing practices

 Marketing returns from the event with 500 “leads” buried in a spreadsheet full of names, titles, and email addresses from badge scans.

-Three months later, the conversion rate is even more dismal, and executives question whether events are worth the investment.
+Three months later, the conversion rate is even more dismal.

 This marketing cycle is an intelligence problem, masquerading as a conversion problem.

-Events Reveal Buyer Intent
+Events Reveal Buyer Intent.
+Where do you look?

 The challenge is in recognizing and capturing the signals that matter in the moment.